German atrocities committed against Soviet prisoners of war: End of the war

 About 500,000 prisoners had been freed by the Red Army by February 1945.
 During its advance, the Red Army found mass graves at former prisoner-of-war camps.
 In the war's final months, most of the remaining Soviet prisoners were forced on death marches similar to those of concentration-camp prisoners.
 Many were killed during these marches or died from illness after liberation.
+Due to its clear-cut criminality, the treatment of Soviet prisoners of war was mentioned in the International Military Tribunal's indictment.

-They returned to a country which had lost millions of people to the war and had its infrastructure destroyed by German Army scorched-earth tactics.
+At the Yalta Conference, the Western Allies agreed to repatriate Soviet citizens regardless of their wishes.
+Approximately 1.7 million soldiers survived, including those who entered German military or police service.
+The Allies initiated a massive program of repatriation of Soviet citizens that ran through the early 1950s.
+However, the bulk of the transfers occurred in May and summer of 1945.
+Former POWs returned to a country which had lost millions of people to the war and had its infrastructure destroyed by German Army scorched-earth tactics.
 For years afterwards the Soviet population experienced food shortages.
 Former prisoners of war were among the 451,000 or more Soviet citizens who avoided repatriation and remained in Germany or emigrated to Western countries after the war.
-Due to its clear-cut criminality, the treatment of Soviet prisoners of war was mentioned in the International Military Tribunal's indictment.

 Soviet policy, intended to discourage defection, held that any soldier who fell into enemy hands was a traitor.
 Issued in August 1941, classified surrendering commanders and political officers deserters to be summarily executed and their families arrested.
 Sometimes Red Army soldiers were told that the families of defectors would be shot; although thousands were arrested, it is unknown if any such executions were carried out.
 As the war continued, Soviet leaders realized that most of their citizens had not voluntarily collaborated.
 In November 1944, the State Defense Committee decided that freed prisoners of war would be returned to the army; those who served in German military units or the police would be handed over to the NKVD.
-At the Yalta Conference, the Western Allies agreed to repatriate Soviet citizens regardless of their wishes.